AndreeaCreita/CinemaProjecto/README.md

 Display information about purchased tickets (user's name, movie, cinema, date, time). <br>
 Show the number of seats reserved for each ticket.

+### Application Details

+1. The application will meet the following criteria:

+2. Relationships between entities of all types will be created: @OneToOne, @OneToMany, @ManyToOne, @ManyToMany.

+3. All types of CRUD operations will be implemented.

+4. The application will be tested using profiles and two different databases, one of which for the testing stage can use an in-memory database (H2).

+5. Use unit tests/integration tests.

+6. Data from forms will be validated, and exceptions will be handled.

+7.Log-in features will be used.
+Optional aspects.

+8.Options for data pagination and sorting will be used.

+9.Spring Security will be included with minimal JDBC authentication.